-SERVPRO® of Troup-Coweta Professionals clean your furniture, decorative items, curtains, and other restorable items affected by mold.
+SERVPRO® of Troup-Coweta Counties professionals clean your furniture, decorative items, curtains, and other restorable items affected by mold.
 They use a variety of cleaning techniques to clean and sanitize your belongings.
 They are also trained to remove odors and deodorize using fogging equipment.

-SERVPRO® of Troup-Coweta Professionals understand mold and mold growth and have the training and equipment to remediate mold in your home or business.
+SERVPRO® of Troup-Coweta Counties understands mold and mold growth and has the training and equipment to remediate mold in your home or business.